 ChainerMN is based on MPI4py.
 For advanced users (e.g., those who want to parallelize preprocessing, create custom extension, etc.), we encourage you to make use of MPI4py communicators.
 Let comm be a ChainerMN communicator, then you can obtain MPI4py communicator by comm.mpi_comm.
 Please refer to MPI4py API reference.

 2.4.4 Using FP16

-FP16 (16-bit half precision floating point values) is not supported in ChainerMN as of now.
+FP16 (16-bit half precision floating point values) is supported in pure_nccl of a ChainerMN communicator.